 |Features:||Inexpensive and versatile||Lightweight and aerodynamic||Secure fit and extra protection in the back of the head|

-The way your helmet fits is essential to your safety.
+If you ride a bike without a helmet, you run the risk of a serious head injury.
+Not only is wearing a helmet important when riding, but the way that helmet fits is essential to your safety.
+A helmet that fits properly will at least provide some protection for your face, head, and brain in case of injury.
 Try out different helmets of different sizes to find which one is best for you personally.
 If the helmet is too loose or too tight on your head, you shouldn’t buy it.
 A snug but comfortable fit is best.
 And remember that you can have your helmet evaluated, and even adjusted at a bike shop.
 Ideally, your helmet should lay flat on top of your head, not rocking from side-to-side.
 It should also sit low on your forehead, about an inch above your eyebrows.
 Take your time adjusting the straps so that they have a tight hold but do not restrict your ability to open your mouth.
 Keep in mind that a good helmet is at its best when worn correctly.

 From year to year, the majority of bicycle fatalities involved riders who were not wearing helmets.
 For more information on helmets and traumatic brain injuries, see the personal injury law articles section of this website.
 Or visit the blog category section to browse our 200+ articles.